sunarch/f_tj_tomjoro-github-io/_posts/2021-12-14-functional-programming-is-a-lie.md

 In languages that have immutable state recusion is not somthing to avoid, rather it's the only way to loop.
 Recursion is seen as dangerous in many languages - but that's because they have mutation.

-# Mutation is a Lie
+# The Real World

-Remember the beer analogy, i.e. that the shelf has state, that computer memory has state.
+Remember the beer analogy, i.e. that the shelf has state, that computer memory has state?

-Here's a shocker: _Mutation is not real_.
-The real world is _immutable_.
-Real computer systems are immutable.
+The real world is actually _immutable_.

-How can this be true?
-It's because we forgot to consider _time_ and _distribution_ in our world view.
+How can this be?
+It's because we forgot to consider _time_ in our world view - and time does exist!

-_The real world is immutable when viewed at any point in time_ - the past can’t be changed.
+The real world is immutable when viewed at any point in time
+* the past can’t be changed and
+* state is only definable by observation (at a time).

-And there is no such thing as global state in the real world (you don’t know what’s happening somewhere else - it has to be communicated), or any computer system. _This is especially true nowadays as computing has become increasingly distributed and parallel (multi-core systems which each have their own cache, memory, etc.)_
+And since time exists it also is impossible to know the state of the entire world, i.e. you can’t know what’s happening somewhere else - it has to be communicated.
+This is especially true nowadays as computing has become increasingly distributed and parallel even on a small scale.
+For example, in multi-core computers each core has it's own dedicated cached memory and so getting a value from another core requires requesting it and copying.

-Algorithms increasingly must be understood in the context of parallel multiprocessor/distributed systems.
-Entire books discuss algorithms and big O complexity without ever mentioning that all bets are off when you introduce parallelism because it becomes mathematically “difficult”.
-If one introduces threads sharing mutable state, it becomes basically intractable (see “The Problem with Threads” from Lee).

 State arises from recursion in time.
+When you look closely at how computer memories actually work, you can see this recursion _even at the level of the logic circuits that implement computer memory_

-Original computer memories were things like mecury delay lines, even CRTs, that simply repeatedly played back a signal put into them.
+And this is confirmed historically - original computer memories were things like mecury delay lines, even CRTs, as recused and repeatedly played back a signal put into them.
+In the past this was more outwardly apparent, but now this recursion is hidden in logic circuits.

  Here's a logic diagram of a flip-flop.
 A flip flop is a 1 bit computer memory and is how RAM is built in a _real_ computer.

 ![Elixir]({{ site.url }}/img/flipflop.png)

 You don't have to understand this diagram, but notice how the lines feedback on themselves.
 This is recursion in time.
 There's all the proof you need: state arises from recusion in time :)

-So, given that we have immutable, yet distributed, then you just have to accept side-effects, i.e. given same inputs a function can return different results.
-Introducing side effects means you can no longer use mathematical descriptions!
+If you accept that the world is immutable and distributed, then you just have to accept side-effects, because state is going to change in other "parts" for unknown reasons and will just have to accept that.
+Introducing side effects means you can no longer use mathematical descriptions of the entire system!
+What are these "parts"?

-In the Erlang/Elixir view of the world, you program with local immutable state in processes.
-Process have recusion so that they do have observable state.
-To know the state, you just have to send a message to the process and ask for what the current "state" is.
-Each process is a world unto itself and has nothing shared with other processes.
+In the Erlang/Elixir these independent "parts that each have their own immutable state are processes.
+Process have observable state, which can be observed from the outside by sending a message to the process and asking it for the state and the process in turn sending you a response.
+Each process is a consistent world unto itself and has nothing shared with other processes.

-The nice thing about this is that a single process can be cleanly terminated at any time and guarantees that the system as a whole can continue to run predictably.
-Programming languages that have shared mutable state cannot provide this guarantee.
+The nice thing about this is that processes can't interfere with other processes by definition, and hence can be cleanly terminated at any time.
+This in turn guarantees that the system as a whole can continue to run predictably regardless of the failure of individual parts.
+Programming languages that have shared mutable state, at any level and through any mechanism, cannot provide this guarantee.
+The only way to provide this guarantee is completely ban shared mutatable state (processes can only communicate by messaging).

 # Imperative is Simpler